-If You’re Asking “Are My Stem Cells Too Old?”
+If You’re Asking “Are My Bone Marrow-Derived Stem Cells Too Old?”

-Here are 6 Questions to Help You Determine Which Stem Cell Clinic You Can Trust
+Here are 6 Questions to Help You Determine Which Clinic You Can Trust

 Some patients ask, “are my stem cells too old?”
 We know right away when we hear this that these potential patients were led to believe that stem cells from birth tissues (amniotic, placental and umbilical cord blood products) are younger than the live stem cells produced by their own aging bodies.

-When it Comes to Use of Stem Cells for Osteoarthritis, Do Your Due Diligence
+When it Comes to Use of Bone Marrow Concentrate (Containing Stem Cells) for Osteoarthritis, Do Your Due Diligence

-There has been a proliferation of stem cell clinics around the U.S. and Pittsburgh is no exception.
+There has been a proliferation of places calling themselves “stem cell clinics” around the U.S. and Pittsburgh is no exception.
 Download the one-page “Do your due diligence” article for a brief history of stem cell treatment (it’s been around for more than 25 years), and a caution about seeking treatment from stem cell clinics that prey on false hopes and promise treatment of everything from macular degeneration, to COPD, to erectile dysfunction, and of course your osteoarthritis.

 “Know that amniotic, placental and umbilical cord blood products have proven to be dead tissue,